bitnami/charts/bitnami/jenkins/README.md

 ## Upgrading

+### To 11.0.0

+This major release is no loger contais preinstalled plugins.

 ### To 10.0.0

 This major release is no longer contains the metrics section because the container `bitnami/enkins-exporter` has been deprecated due to the upstream project is not maintained.